Bramley Apple Festival

-Food stalls, music and some camping.
-Friday 7 July to Sunday 9 July 2017 at Orchard Farm, Rolleston, Notts, NG23 5SJ.
+Food stalls, music and some camping at Orchard Farm, Rolleston, Notts, NG23 5SJ.

 A music festival held in Farnsfield celebrating the best of local talent.
-There are also a wealth of activities to keep you entertained and an array of local food and drink to keep you energised.
-Saturday 22 July 2017.
+There is also a wealth of activities to keep you entertained and an array of local food and drink to keep you energised.

 £5 offers throughout Newark.
 More than 70 shops involved plus the buskers festival will be in full swing.